-If you do not find the answer to your question here, or if you want advice on which you can legally rely, you may instruct James Kessler QC to advise.
+If you do not find the answer to your question here, or if you want advice on which you can legally rely, you may instruct James Kessler QC or other members of his chambers to advise.
 See How to instruct James Kessler QC.

 There are archive editions for years since 2003/04.
 These will be useful to investigate the tax position in earlier years, but the current edition will generally be the best starting point, as that has been written in the light of current HMRC guidance, and further thought and research.

 Note: You may need to input your current log-in name and password to access the archive editions, even if you are already logged in to the site for the current online edition.